 Headlamps are an essential tool and used almost every day (not just in the backcountry).
 We recommend getting a headlamp with the most lumens (250 is a great start) and the longest life your budget allows for.
 If your headlamp takes disposable batteries make sure to pack extra, and if your headlamp uses a rechargeable battery make sure to pack the charging cord.

-Toiletries should be unscented when possible, and travel-size options will work just fine for the entire summer.
+Toiletries should be unscented when possible, and soap and shampoo must be biodegradable (think Campsuds and Dr. Bronner's).
+Travel-size options will work just fine for the entire summer.